KKSW

-KKSW (105.9 MHz) is a radio station in Lawrence, Kansas, broadcasting to the Topeka and Kansas City areas.
-The station offers a Top 40/CHR format.
+KKSW (105.9 FM) is a radio station licensed to Lawrence, Kansas, United States. broadcasting to the Topeka and Kansas City areas.
+The station offers a contemporary hit radio format.
 Studios are located on West 6th Street in Lawrence, and its transmitter is located west of Lecompton.

 History

+Early Years: 1963-1972

 On August 20, 1963, KLWN-FM first signed on as the FM adjunct of KLWN.
 Its original purpose was a full-time signal to broadcast weather, sports, and other information, including things like school closings.
 The FM station was originally run by a tape, at that time the station's most popular programming was University of Kansas or Lawrence High football games.

 The station started with technical facilities of 17 kW on 105.9 MHz.
 From 1963 to 1974, both stations shared the same studio.
 KLWN-FM essentially simulcast the AM during daylight hours until 1972.

+Rock: 1972-1980s

 In 1972, the staff began a separate rock programming that was broadcast in the overnight hours, first after the AM sign-off, and then it was pre-taped and replayed the next day at 3 PM, later noon.
 On April 1, 1974, an addition to the station allowed the AM to move into a new studio (complete with an interview room) and the FM to have the old one.
 For several years, "The Music Station 106" was the FM on-air name.
 Then on July 31, 1979, KLWN-FM received the new calls of KLZR and was authorized to increase power to 100 kW.
 The new 550-foot tower was completed and the new transmitter was put in use in December.

+New Wave: 1980s

 Up through to the mid-1980s, KLZR (sometimes then referred to by on-air disk jockeys as "Lazer Rock") heavily featured a new wave music format, with artists such as Icehouse, Split Enz, Mi-Sex, and The Cure, as well as Elvis Costello, The Tubes, and Joe Jackson.

+Modern Rock: 1990s

+During the 1990s, KLZR carried a modern rock format, which was popular on the KU campus and in the college town atmosphere of Lawrence, as well as Kansas City; even garnering a mention in Rolling Stone magazine as one of the top ten "Stations that Didn't Suck" in 1998.
+The station was independently owned by the Booth family until they sold the station to the Zimmer Radio Group on September 1, 1998.
+(Zimmer member Jerry Zimmer separated the station from the group in 2005, returning KLZR to a local ownership status under the incorporated name "Great Plains Media").